hyp/swift-evolution/proposals/03xy-swift-to-cxx-module-and-function-interop.md

 The initial user model presented in this proposal intentionally limits the set of Swift APIs exposed to C++.
 This decision allows early adopters of Swift-to-C++ interoperability to have precise control of the generated C++ interface.
-The experimental implementation requires that the APIs that the Swift API author wants to expose to C++ are annotated with the [experimental `@expose` attribute](https://forums.swift.org/t/formalizing-cdecl/40677/50) <TODO>.
+The experimental implementation requires that the APIs that the Swift API author wants to expose to C++ are annotated with the [experimental `@expose` attribute](https://forums.swift.org/t/formalizing-cdecl/40677/50) <TODO is this good>.
 This attribute will be pitched to Swift evolution in a future proposal.
 Since this attribute is not covered by this proposal, the Swift code samples presented in this proposal omit it from the Swift declarations in those samples.